 Wholesalers pay a median premium of $45 per month, or $542 per year, for general liability insurance.
-This policy provides protection for third-party bodily injuries and property damage, along with advertising injuries.
+This policy provides financial protection for third-party bodily injuries and property damage, along with advertising injuries.

 Insureon’s licensed agents typically recommend a business owner’s policy (BOP) over a standalone general liability policy.
 A BOP combines general liability insurance with commercial property insurance to protect your warehouse or other business property, and costs less than purchasing each policy separately.

 Among wholesalers that purchase general liability with Insureon, 15% pay less than $400 per year and 56% pay between $400 and $800 per year.

 Policy limits determine how much your insurer will pay on covered claims.
-A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
+The per-occurrence limit is the maximum your insurer will pay for a single incident, while the aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.

 Most wholesalers (93%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.

-To meet your state’s requirements and avoid penalties, wholesalers that have employees typically must purchase workers’ compensation insurance.
-This policy helps cover medical bills and partial lost wages when an employee suffers a work-related injury or illness.
-With a median premium of $122 per month, or $1,465 per year.
+Workers' comp helps cover medical bills and partial lost wages when an employee suffers a work-related injury or illness.
+The median premium for wholesaler distributors is $122 per month, or $1,465 per year.

 Among wholesalers that purchase workers’ comp insurance with Insureon, 33% pay less than $1,000 per year and 25% pay between $1,000 and $2,000 per year.

 Wholesalers pay a median premium of about $110 per month, or $1,325 per year, for a business owner’s policy.
 This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

 Among wholesalers that purchase a business owner’s policy with Insureon, 36% pay less than $1,000 per year and 35% pay between $1,000 and $2,000 per year.
-The value of your business property drives the cost of a BOP.

 Commercial auto insurance is a requirement for wholesale businesses that own vehicles, such as a delivery truck.
 Personal vehicles used for business purposes may also need coverage beyond your personal auto policy.